rh-mobb/documentation/docs/rosa/sts/README.md

 ## Deploy ROSA cluster

-1. Make you your ROSA CLI version is correct (v1.1.5 or higher)
+1. Make you your ROSA CLI version is correct (v1.2.2 or higher)

     ```bash
     rosa version
-    ```

-1. Create the IAM Account Roles

-    ```
-    rosa create account-roles --mode auto -y
     ```
 1. Run the rosa cli to create your cluster

     > You can run the command as provided in the ouput of the previous step to deploy in interactive mode.